drago0808/airbnb/README.md

 This repository contains three folders:

-### `01_Report/`
+### `01_App/`
-- Contains the final HTML report including methods, results, and conclusions
-- File can be downloaded for viewing
+- Contains the R code for launching the Shiny App

-### `02_Code/`
+### `02_Preprocessing/`
-- R Markdown file (.Rmd) integrates R code with text to generate report
-- R file (.r) contains all R code used for data cleaning, visualization, and analysis
+- Contains the R code for data cleaning and preprocessing

 ### `03_Data/`
-- Contains the original dataset used in the project
+- Contains the original datasets and processed data used in the project
+- NYPD Arrest data can be accessed here: https://www.kaggle.com/datasets/justinpakzad/nypd-arrests-2023-dataset